TRIP-Lab/itinerum-tripkit/README.md

 ## Outputs

 The aim of this library is to provide easy visualization of Itinerum data to assist in writing trip processing algorthms.
 Therefore at a minimum, the library provides exporting processed coordinates and traces as .geojson files (TBA: GeoPackage format).
 With a PostgreSQL backend for caching, PostGIS can be enabled (unimplemented) and a `geom` column generated for directly connection QGIS to the output data.
 The library should also easily provide methods for easily plotting GPS within Jupyter notebooks.

-## To Do

-Add Sphinx autodoc to generate automatic library documentation.